CandiceSaunders/Microsoft-Excel-Repository/README.md

 # Microsoft Excel Data Analysis Projects

 This repository contains a collection of Microsoft Excel-based data analysis and operational reporting projects focused on Agile delivery, business operations, process improvement, and KPI reporting.
-These projects were created to strengthen analytical, reporting, and dashboard development skills while simulating real-world business and PMO reporting scenarios.
+These projects were created to strengthen analytical, reporting, and dashboard development skills while simulating real-world business scenarios.

 The portfolio demonstrates experience with data validation, pivot tables, interactive dashboards, slicers, KPI development, trend analysis, and stakeholder-focused reporting using Microsoft Excel.